Naomi Campbell Is Calling For A Vogue Africa

 Advertisement

 “Africa has never had the opportunity to be out there and their fabrics and their materials and their designs be accepted on the global platform.
 It shouldn't be that way,” Campbell continued.
-“People have come to realise it is not about the colour of your skin to define if you can do the job or not.”
+“People have come to realize it is not about the color of your skin to define if you can do the job or not.”

 Currently, Conde Nast publishes 27 international versions of its fashion bible, including editions in Bulgaria, Czech Republic, Thailand, Romania, and Turkey.
 And should Campbell’s idea come to fruition, we’d love to see what Vogue Africa would add to the mix — and how it would help amplify the work that deserves to be seen.